Wondering what to do in Redwood National Park? Here's 6 amazing things to do in Redwood National Park. (Bonus: they are all cheap or free!)

 However, if you do take the forest route, you'll end right back up at the base of the canyon, so you can always play more in the river and canyon after the short hike.

 Plan a few hours for this stop at least.
 It's breathtakingly beautiful and so fun for children!

-- play in the river at Jedediah Smith State Park Campground or camp there
+- Play in the river at Jedediah Smith State Park Campground and camp there.